 Galley kitchens are typically long and narrow with a row of cabinets down just one side of the room, or both sides.
 So designing this space effectively is crucial for the practicality, and aesthetic appeal of your kitchen.
 But how can you be sure to create a galley kitchen that meets both of these requirements?
-Well, here at Homematas, we are Preston’s leading kitchen design experts.
-As a result, we have produced these important design tips for galley kitchens.
+Well, here at Homematas, we are Preston’s leading kitchen design experts, and this is our guide to the effective design options for galley kitchens.

 To make sure your galley kitchen is well designed, you should consider: